Dotfinity/proxysql-admin-ui/README.md

 - [ ] Add support for environment variables for configuration
 - [ ] Use the `hostgroup -1` to show the stats of the cached queries, as that's not reset on LOAD STATS;
 - [ ] Add docker compose + caddy to run the project
+- [ ] improve the home page layout
+- [ ] the homepage cache gauge shows "wrong" data, it should show the number of cached queries vs the number of uncached queries, not the cache efficiency of query rules.
+The existing gauge should be renamed to "cache efficiency" and a new gauge should be added to show the number of cached queries vs the number of uncached queries
+- [ ] rows should be highlighted when hovering over them on the query digest page

 -------

 ## Done

+- [x] Add a way to refresh query digest stats without resetting the selected filters
 - [x] Custom db folder for sqlite
 - [x] Add a gauge to show the total number of cached vs uncached queries
 - [x] On the query digest page, add a button to cache the query for 1 minute, 5 minutes, 1 hour, 1 day, the button should be dropdown